Cal-CS-61A-Staff/scheme_editor/editor/scheme_documentation.md

     (unquote-splicing <expr2>)

-> Note: This special form is included in the staff interpreter and the web
+> This special form is included in the staff interpreter and the web
 > interpreter, but it is not in scope for the course and is not included in the
 > project.